Writing Job Applications

 A written job application generally takes one of two forms depending on the type of employer and the importance of the job.

-Type 1: The employer requires the applicant to send their curriculum vitae (otherwise known as a "Resumé") and a covering letter.
-This type of application process is appropriate for non-managerial and lower level jobs.
-It is generally NOT appropriate for government jobs at any level.
+Type 1: The employer requires the applicant to send only their curriculum vitae (otherwise known as a "Resumé") and a covering letter.
+This type of application process is appropriate for non-managerial and part-time jobs, and frequently for jobs in local sport organisations.
+The Type 1 process is generally NOT appropriate for government jobs at any level.

 The following table indicates the documents required from the job applicant: